lonerapier/lonerapier.github.io/docs/advanced/architecture.md

 - **Filters**: Filter content (remove drafts, explicit publish)
 - **Emitters**: Reduce over content (generate RSS, sitemaps, alias redirects, OG images)
 - **Page Types**: Define how pages are rendered.
 Each page type handles a specific kind of page (content notes, folder listings, tag listings, 404).
 The `PageTypeDispatcher` emitter routes pages to the appropriate page type plugin based on the content.
+- **Bases Views**: Custom view renderers for the `bases-page` plugin's database-like view system.
+Plugins can register new view types (e.g., timeline, kanban) via the `ViewRegistry`.
+See [[making plugins#Bases Views]] for details.

+Note that plugin types are **not mutually exclusive** — a single plugin can be a transformer AND provide components (e.g., `obsidian-flavored-markdown`), or be a page type AND provide custom frames (e.g., `canvas-page`).

 ### Plugin Resolution